centrefornetzero/epc-ppd-address-matching/README.md

 2. `pipenv sync --dev` to install dependencies.
 3. `cp .env.template .env` and fill in any blanks.
 4. `pipenv run pytest`

+# Acknowledgements

+> Tange, O. (2021, November 22).
+GNU Parallel 20211122 ('Peng Shuai').
+Zenodo. https://doi.org/10.5281/zenodo.5719513

+Reminder for future us: email Ole Tange a copy of any articles we publish as a result of this work.